 Egg Muffins

-After a while of eating hard-boiled eggs for breakfast, anyone will get bored.
-Fortunately, there are hundreds of ways you can spruce up the dish.
+Anyone who eats hard-boiled eggs for breakfast for a while will get bored.
+Fortunately, there are hundreds of ways to spice up the dish.

 One of the easiest methods is to make egg muffins.
 For this dish, you’ll need the following: